ankur-gupta/ankur-gupta.github.io/_posts/2015-06-16-never-trust-the-row-names-of-a-dataframe-in-R.md

 }
 ```

 In order to write the function `sample.rows()`, we might use row names in such a way that we change the row names of `df`.
 The output of this function may then have different row names than the input `df`.
 The end-user of this function might actually expect that the row names would remain the unchanged.
 Thus, modifying row names is a usually not a good idea and so is writing code that depends too much on row names.

-Here are a few tips that might help us avoid trouble.
+Here are a few tips that might help us avoid trouble:

 1. To determine the number of rows, use `nrow()`.
 2. Row name is the **not** same as row number (row number = row index).
 3. Avoid the use of row names.
 Use row numbers instead.
+4. Mind the vector recycling when using logical indexing.
-4. If row names must be used, always use `rownames()` instead of `attribute()`.
+5. If row names must be used, always use `rownames()` instead of `attribute()`.
 At the very least, be consistent in the function used to extract row names.
+6. Take special care when serializing dataframes using `dump()` or `dput()`.
+7. Take care while converting matrices to dataframes.
+For robustness, reset row names.
-5. When writing functions, remember that the end-user (which might be you), may expect the row names to remain unchanged.
+8. When writing functions, remember that the end-user (which might be you), may expect the row names to remain unchanged.
-5. Do not expect the row names to be in order.
+9. Do not expect the row names to be in order.
 If you must use row names and you require row names to be in order, reset the row names by assigning `rownames()` to `NULL`.